Simple 1200 calorie meal plan | Calorie Deficit Foods

 Our goal is to offer you a simple 1200 calorie meal plan for 7 days that is balanced, delicious, and sustainable.

-But before diving in, let’s chat about what this 1200 calorie diet plan entails, who it’s for, and how to make it work without feeling deprived.
+lets dive into what this 1200 calorie deficit meal plan entails, who it’s for, and how to make it work without feeling deprived.
 Spoiler: It’s all about balance, smart choices, and a dash of creativity!

 Understanding the 1200 Calorie Diet